harinisankar16/Visual-Search-Social-Dimension/README.md

     - converts the location from the coordinate system that cv2 uses to the coordinate system that PsychoPy Uses
     - converts the pixel locations to degree units
     - draws a dot at a set distance from that location
+- response collection
+    - function that records the key response
+    - and the response time (current time - time at the onset of the display of the trial)
+    - saves data about the participant ID, trial type(whether the target was trustworthy or untrustworthy), correct target location (or correct response), set size, reaction time, current date, experiment start and end time
 #### Classes to create
 - Display
     - sets the size of the display